When Heartburn Medications Can Be Dangerous

 Increased Microbial Overgrowth

 Stomach acid serves an important role in your digestion.
 For example, stomach acid plays a role in keeping bacteria overpopulating your small intestines and causing small intestinal overgrowth (SIBO).
-The problem is that PPIs and other heartburn medications decrease stomach acid levels, hence interfere with healthy digestion and may lead to increased microbial overgrowth.
+The problem is that PPIs and other heartburn medications decrease stomach acid levels, hence interfering with healthy digestion and may lead to increased microbial overgrowth.

-Research has found that the long-term eduction of stomach acid through PPI use can interfere with your microbiome balance and lead to dysbiosis.
+Research has found that the long-term reduction of stomach acid through PPI use can interfere with your microbiome balance and lead to dysbiosis.
 It may increase the risk of food poisoning, diarrhea, SIBO, parasite overgrowth, yeast overgrowth, and microbiome imbalance (10, 11).

 Sjogren's Syndrome, Sjogren’s Syndrome: Symptoms, Causes, and Natural Support Strategies